 Real stories, Real impact…

-The best way [to learn] something is to teach it
+The best way [to learn] something is to teach to it.

 – Lara Ocalan